campus-experts/spring-2017/communities/citytechsocfall/community-assessment.md

 - How many would you _like_ to be in your community?
 Ideally I would like for the community to have 50 or so active and contributing members all year round.
 - Historically, has the group always been about the same size?
 If not, what brought on that change?
-Historically there have been similiar groups on campus but they folded as soon as the individual running it has graduated.
+Historically there have been similar groups on campus but they folded as soon as the individual running it has graduated.

 ### Resources
 - What is currently available to people in your community to learn about tech?